Noor Salman trial: Agent testifies about what he found on gunman's phone at Pulse

-ORLANDO, Fla. - Prosecutors said they will wrap up their case Thursday in the Pulse shooting trial after the jury heard from several key government witnesses Tuesday.
+ORLANDO, Fla. - Prosecutors said they'll rest their case Thursday in the trial of Noor Salman, the widow of the Pulse Orlando gunman, after jurors heard from almost a dozen government witnesses Wednesday.

+The case hinges on whether Salman, 31, knowingly helped her husband, Omar Mateen, plan the June 12, 2016, nightclub attack.
+Mateen was killed by police after 49 people were fatally shot.

 Related Headlines